SECURITY OFFICER - LEVEL I

 - Performs other duties, including special projects as needed and directed.

 - Is independent verifier for all jackpots and fills as outlined in the Colorado Gaming ICMP’S.

 - You are responsible for knowing and understanding the Colorado Gaming ICMP’S applicable to your department.

 - UNDERAGE GAMBLING / UNDERAGE DRINKING / CHECKING ID’s: It is your responsibility to ensure no person under the age of twenty-one (21) is consuming any alcoholic beverages, gambling, lingering in a gaming area or sitting in a gaming area.
 This guideline includes underage and off-duty employees.
 The best way to assure compliance is to ask for ID.
 Remember, many people look older than they really are.
 If anyone looks like they are under thirty-five (35) years of age, you are to ask for their ID.
 If you have questions about any ID call the Key on Duty.
 In addition, you will be responsible to attend the annual retraining of Underage Gambling, Alcohol and checking of ID’s.

-CERTIFICATES, LICENSES, REGISTRATIONS: Must have a valid and current State of Colorado Gaming License.
+Licensure: Must have a valid and current State of Colorado Support Gaming License.
 Must have a valid Colorado Driver’s License, with a good driving record.
 CPR and First Aid Certificates are desirable.

 Physical Demands: Essential duties involve performing physical exertion: frequent, brisk walking, climbing stairs, stooping, bending, stretching, reaching, pushing (including stalled cars) and standing for an entire shift with standard breaks.
 Essential duties require lifting up to 50 pounds: working any day of the week and any shift of the day.
 May be subject to exposure to body fluids from GUESTS who may have been injured or requiring first aid.